amazeeio/docs/step_by_step_guides/grant_amazeeio_access_to_sourcecode.md

 No worries, we only need reed access on the repository so we will provide you with a SSH Public-Key which then needs to be granted access.

-Feel free to get in touch with us `support@amazee.io` and we help you getting the repository access setup.
+Feel free to get in touch with us on slack or via `support@amazee.io` and we help you getting the repository access in line.